donishadsmith/neurocaps/README.md

-"""If use_confounds is True but no confound_names provided, there are hardcoded confound names that will extract the data from the confound files outputted by fMRIPrep `n_acompcor_separate` will use the first 'n' components derived from the separate white-matter (WM) and cerebrospinalfluid (CSF).
+"""If use_confounds is True but no confound_names provided, there are hardcoded confound names that will extract the data from the confound files outputted by fMRIPrep `n_acompcor_separate` will use the first 'n' components derived from the separate white-matter (WM) and cerebrospinal fluid (CSF).
 To use the acompcor components from the combined mask, list them in the `confound_names` parameter""" parcel_approach = {"Schaefer": {"n_rois": 100, "yeo_networks": 7}}